maxschlapfer/MacAdminHelpers/MozillaFirefoxPackageBuilder/README.md

 ###Based on ideas and scripts from:
-The script was developed by "Schnoddelbotz" (https://github.com/schnoddelbotz) based on input from the following sources:
+The script was developed by the ITS Client Delivery group of ETH Zurich based on input from the following sources:

 - Firefox.app/Contents/Resources/defaults/pref/